alextselegidis/easyappointments/readme.md

 and help the development progress.

 ### Docker
-To start Easy!Appointments using Docker in development configuration, with source files mounted into container, run:
+To start Easy!Appointments using Docker in development configuration, with source files mounted into container, copy the `docker/.env.example` file to `docker/.env` and run:

 ```
 docker-compose up
 ```

+inside the `docker` directory.

+**Important: once the containers are set up, the `src/config.php` file will be overwritten.
+In some host environments you might need to manually change the BASE_URL value, if Docker cannot map the container to `http://localhost`.

 Production deployment can be made by changing required values in .env file (DB_PASSWORD, APP_URL, APP_PORT) and running:
 ```
 docker-compose -f docker-compose.prod.yml up -d
 ```

-Database data will be stored in named volume `easyappointments_easy-appointments-data`, and app storage (logs, cache, uploads) in `easyappointments_easy-appointments-storage`.
+Database data will be stored in named volume `easyappointments_easyappointments-data`, and app storage (logs, cache, uploads) in `easyappointments_easyappointments-storage`.
 To find where exactly they are stored, you can run
 ```
-docker volume inspect easyappointments_easy-appointments-storage
+docker volume inspect easyappointments_easyappointments-storage
 ```

 Production containers will automatically be restarted in case of crash / server reboot.
 For more info, take a look into `docker-compose.prod.yml` file.